+The KiteInside and out, the roof rests like a canopy.
 Sky and foliage are ever-present.
 Light filters in from all sides marking the passage of a day, while overhead, triangles beget triangles, folding and multiplying against the sky like barely tethered kites.

-Fifty Fifty, modernist suburban.
+Fifty Fifty, that's sharp.

 A Rose by AnotherIn the grounds of Melbourne’s famed Cairo apartments, a crop of wild roses are taking seed.
 The first was an unlikely shade of purple.
 The latest is a rose by another hue, and just as sweet.

 Cairo apartments, Fitzroy

-A Rose by Another, fold-down elements.
+A Rose by Another, breathe it in.